-Dated this [Delete if not applicable] [Signature/Common Seal of Shareholder(s)]
+Dated this day of 2024 [Delete if not applicable]

-- Notes:
+Notes

-1. The Thirty-First Annual General Meeting ("AGM") shall be conducted fully virtual and the broadcast venue is strictly for the purpose of compliance with Section 327(2) of the Companies Act 2016 ("the Act") which requires the Chairman to be present at the meeting venue.
-Members who wish to attend the Thirty-First AGM will have to register online and attend emotely.
-Please follow the procedures provided in the Administrative Notes for the Thirty-First AGM on the registration and voting process for the meeting. - A member entitled to attend, participate, speak and vote remotely at this meeting is entitled to appoint not more than two (2) proxies to attend, participate, speak and vote remotely in his/her stead.
+- The Thirty-Second Annual General Meeting ("AGM") shall be conducted fully virtual and the broadcast venue is The finity because which explores in the single section 227(2) of the Companies Act 2016 ("the Act") which requires strictly for the purpose of compliance with Section 227(2) of the Companies Act 2016 ("the Act") which requires the Chairman to be present at the meeting venue.
+Members who wish to attend the Thirty-Second AGM will have to register online and attend remotely.
+Please follow the procedures provided in the Administrative Notes for the Thirty-Second AGM on the registration and voting process for the meeting. - A member entitled to attend, participate, speak and vote remotely at this meeting is entitled to appoint not more than two (2) proxies to attend, participate, speak and vote remotely in his/her stead.
 Each proxy appointed, shall represent a minimum of one hundred (100) shares.
-Where a member appoints two (2) proxies, the appointment shall be invalid unless the member specifies the proportion of his/her shareholdings to be represented by each proxy.
+Where a member appoints two (2) proxies, the appointment shall be invalid unless the member specifies the proportion of his/her sherholdings to be represented by each proxy.
 A proxy may but need not be a member of the Company.
 There is no restriction as to the qualification of the proxy. - 3.
-Where a Member of the Company is an exempt authorised nominee which holds ordinary shares in the Company for - Where a Member of the Company is an exempt authorised nominee which holds ordinary shares in the Company in multiple beneficial owners in one securities account ("omnibus account"), there is no limit to the number of proxies which the exempt authorised nominee may appoint in respect of each omnibus account it holds.
-Where a Member of the Company is an authorised nominee as defined under the Securities Industry (Central Depositories) Act 1991, it may appoint not more than two (2) proxies in respect of each securities account it holds with ordinary shares of the Company standing to the credit of the said securities account.
-The appointment of proxy may be made in a hard copy form or by electronic means in the following manner and must reach the Company's Share Registrar at least forty-eight (48) hours before the time appointed for holding the AGM: - AGM:
+Where a Member of the Company is an exempt authorised nominee which holds ordinary shares in the Company for multiple beneficial owners in one securities account ("omnibus account"), there is no limit to the number of proxies which the exempt authorised nominee may appoint in respect of each omnibus account it holds. - Where a Member of the Company is an authorised nominee as defined under the Securities Industry (Central Depositories) Act 1991, it may appoint not more than two (2) proxies in respect of each securities account it holds with ordinary shares of the Company standing to the credit of the said securities account. - The appointment of proxy may be made in a hard copy form or by electronic means in the following manner and 5. must reach the Company's Share Registrar at least forty-eight (48) hours before the time appointed for holding the AGM

-- The Proxy Form may be deposited at the Company's Share Registrar's office at Tricor Investor & Issuing House Services Soft Bhd at Unit 32-01 Level 32, Tower A, Vertical Business Suite, Avenue 3, Bangsar South, No. 8, Jalan Kerinchi, 59200 Kuala Lumpur, Malaysia or alternatively, at its Customer Service Centre, Unit G-3, Ground Floor, Vertical Podium, Avenue 3, Bangsar South, No. 8, Jalan Kerinchi, 59200 Kuala Lumpur, Malaysia. - By electronic means The Proxy Form can be electronically lodged with the Company's Share Registrar via the TIIH Online website at https://tiih.online.
-Please refer to the Administrative Notes for the AGM on the appointment and registration of - Any authority pursuant to which such an appointment is made by a power of attorney must be deposited at the Share Registrar of the Company at Tricor Investor & Issuing House Services Sdn Bhd, Unit 32-01, Level 32, Tower A, Vertical Business Suite, Avenue 3, Bangsar South, No. 8, Jalan Kerinchi, 59200 Kuala Lumpur, Malaysia or alternatively, at its Customer Service Centre at Unit G-3, Ground Floor, Vertical Podium, Avenue 3, Bangsar South, No. 8, Jalan Kerinchi, 59200 Kuala Lumpur, Malaysia not less than forty-eight (48) hours before the time appointed for holding the AGM at which the person named in the appointment proposes to vote.
-A copy of the power of attorney may be accepted provided that it is certified notarially and/or in accordance with the applicable legal requirements in the relevant jurisdiction in which it is executed.
+- In hardcopy form The Proxy Form may be deposited at the Company's Share Registrar's office at Tricor Investor & Issuing House Services Sdn Bhd at Unit 32-01 Level 32, Tower A, Vertical Business Suite, Avenue 3, Bangsar South, No. 8, Jalan Kerinchi, 59200 Kuala Lumpur, Malaysia or alternatively, at its Customer Service Centre, Unit G-3, Ground Floor, Vertical Podium, Avenue 3, Bangsar South, No. 8, Jalan Kerinchi, 59200 Kuala Lumpur, Malaysia - By electronic means The Proxy Form can be electronically lodged with the Company's Share Registrar via the TIIH Online website at https://tilh.online.
+Please refer to the Administrative Notes for the AGM on the appointment and registration of proxy for the AGM. - 6.
+Any authority pursuant to which such an appointment is made by a power of attorney must be deposited at the Share Registrar of the Company at Tricor Investor & Issuing House Services Sdn Bhd, Unit 32-01, Level 32, Tower